XPUI-Framework/xpui-chrome/docs/design.md

 `draw_option_popup` paints the rows and `option_popup_row_rect` reports where they are; both go through `popup_layout`.
 Deriving that geometry twice is how a dialog ends up painting row 3 where row 2 responds to a touch — a failure that looks completely fine until somebody taps it.
-A test asserts that every label sits at the same offset inside its own row, so geometry that drifts per row fails it; the absolute position is pinned by the `an_option_popup` transcript golden.
+`every_dialog_row_is_painted_where_hit_testing_says_it_is` selects each row in turn and asserts that the rect `option_popup_row_rect` reports is exactly the one the row was outlined in, so a pixel of drift in position or size fails it.

 ## It depends on `xpui` and nothing else